swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

 The example above is accepted in Swift 5.5, but is impossible to implement.
-Because `status` and `pid` are isolated to two different global-actors, there's no single actor-isolation that can be specified for the non-async `init`.
+Because `status` and `pid` are isolated to two different global-actors, there is no single actor-isolation that can be specified for the non-async `init`.
 In fact, it's not possible to perform the appropriate actor hops within the non-async initializer.
 As a result, `getStatus` and `genPID` are being called without hopping to the appropriate executor.

 ### Initializer Delegation